jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (7)

 ### 91AA Determinations in relation to standard-cost household service
-(1) For the purpose of the Inland Revenue Acts, the Commissioner may determine that a service is a standard-cost house hold service if—
+(1) For the purpose of the Inland Revenue Acts, the Commissioner may determine that a service is a standard-cost household service if—
   (a) the activity of providing the service is carried on by taxpayers who are natural persons; and (b) the activity of providing the service requires the use of each taxpayer's domestic accommodation in activities that commonly occur in a family household; and
   (c) the Commissioner considers that the determination would result in a significant reduction in compliance costs for providers of the service without inappropriate—